Camp (album): Retrospective

-In an interview with Interview, Childish Gambino reflected about the album and the reception: "I like parts of that album and I learned so much.
+In a 2022 interview with Interview, Childish Gambino reflected about the album and the reception: "I like parts of that album and I learned so much.
 Mostly that concept doesn't outshine content.
 But when they're in equilibrium, it's extremely potent.
 I don't think I was clear on that album, and the songs weren't catchy enough for me.
 Made it feel like novelty.
 Because I wouldn't bop any of the songs in the car now.
 Maybe a couple of the hooks."

 Commercial performance

 Camp debuted at number 11 on the US Billboard 200, selling 52,000 copies in the first week.
 As of November 2013, the album has sold 242,000 copies in the United States according to Nielsen SoundScan.

 Track listing

-All tracks were written and produced by Childish Gambino (under his real name, Donald Glover) and Ludwig Göransson.
+All tracks were written and produced by Donald Glover and Ludwig Göransson.